Right Arrow

 1. AI-powered video monitoring

-• Behavioral recognition: Systems can distinguish between a customer walking to their car and an individual loitering near an entrance or checking door handles.
+• Behavioral recognition: systems can distinguish between a customer walking to their car and an individual loitering near an entrance or checking door handles.

-• Operational insights: Beyond security, these systems track occupancy patterns and customer flow, providing data that helps optimize cart retrieval and maintenance schedules.
+• Operational insights: beyond security, these systems track occupancy patterns and customer flow, providing data that helps optimize cart retrieval and maintenance schedules.

 2. License plate recognition (LPR)